rclarkem/PigGame/README.md

 # README

 # Personal Project: Pig Game Dice Roller
-#### Project completed as part Jonas Schmedtmann's The Complete Javascript Course
+#### Project completed as part of Jonas Schmedtmann's The Complete Javascript Course on Udemy